Arabic music: Arabic jazz

-Another popular form of West meets East, Arabic jazz is also popular, with many songs using jazz instruments.
-Early jazz influences began with the use of the saxophone by musicians like Samir Suroor, in the "oriental" style.
-The use of the saxophone in that manner can be found in Abdel Halim Hafez's songs, as well as Kadim Al Sahir and Rida Al Abdallah today.
+Arabic jazz using jazz instruments has become popular.
+Musicians like Samir Suroor began to play the saxophone in the "oriental" style.
+Abdel Halim Hafez, Kadim Al Sahir and Rida Al Abdallah also play in this style.
 The first mainstream jazz elements were incorporated into Arabic music by the Rahbani brothers.
 Fairuz's later work was almost exclusively made up of jazz songs, composed by her son Ziad Rahbani.
 Ziad Rahbani also pioneered today's oriental jazz movement, to which singers including Rima Khcheich, Salma El Mosfi, and (on occasion) Latifa adhere.
 We can also find a lot of jazz music in Mohamed Mounir's songs starting from his first album Alemony Eneeki in 1977, and he is considered to be the King of Arabic Jazz and Arabic Music generally.
 Another notable performer of this genre is the Palestinian singer Reem Kelani who blends jazz with Arabic music, both in her own compositions and in her arrangements of traditional songs.

 Arabic Jazz has met many new kinds of composition since the end of the 20th century: